 My mantra all my life has been “What’s wrong with me?”
 I have always felt different from everyone else, locked in my own world of shame and fear.
 Shame because I thought everyone knew my darkest secret, that I couldn’t stop eating enormous quantities of junk and high fat foods.
 I thought it was written all over my face and I knew my body showed it.
 My weight has fluctuated up and down by 60kg over the last 20 years.
 Fear because I couldn’t stop eating processed food no matter how demoralising it was.
 I remember getting down to what I thought was my perfect body weight, 62kg.
 I could finally wear a size 10 and people told me what an amazing body I had.
 But I was so miserable I thought of suicide endlessly.
 It seemed the only solution to the pain I felt inside.
 “What’s wrong with me?’ played over and over.
 “I have a perfect body now; doesn’t that mean life should be perfect too?”
 I was completely baffled.
 Then I started to binge again.
 I put on 60 kg in just a few months and couldn’t bear to leave my house except to buy more processed food.
 I was deeply ashamed of my body and feared what people thought of me.
 It took another 6 years of this agony and misery, until one morning I woke up very sick after heavily binging the night before.
 I knew I had to get help.
 I found PFA within a few days and along with that, there were other people just like me.
 They shared the same problem, and better still they had a solution!!!
 My disease of Processed Food Addiction is now in remission.
 I have learnt I wasn’t a bad person, I was a sick person and with this solution I am now recovered.
 I couldn’t be more grateful for this fellowship of people just like me!

 All my life I have struggled with food and weight.
 It was a vicious cycle that was relentless and uncontrollable.
 Diets seemed to be working in the early days, but as time went on the days got shorter and shorter between binges.
 I felt different from others – they could ingest processed food and moderate or stop.
 That was a foreign concept to me – I just wanted to be the same as everyone else and be ‘normal’.
 It never occurred to me that I had a chronic disease and it had a name for it that described what I experienced my entire life.
 Everybody told me my problem, but no one could give me the solution.
-Unbeknownst to me the disease of processed food addiction was progressing and I needed more and more processed foods to relieve the feelings of anxiety, depression, happiness etc. I didn’t want to feel.
+Unbeknownst to me the disease of processed food addiction was progressing and I needed more and more processed food to relieve the feelings of anxiety, depression, happiness etc. I didn’t want to feel.
 The processed food anaesthetised me, but that’s all I knew and how I coped with life.
 Diet clubs and food support meetings seemed to be the way to go, as in the early phases of my addiction I too could control my processed food intake to a degree.
 However, as time passed (13 years) and my disease progressed I got sicker – I couldn’t stay on any diet, food plan, or eating regime like the other non-processed food addicts.
 What I didn’t know was that I was different – I am a ‘real’ processed food addict.
 Not a compulsive overeater, an emotional eater, food addict, or social eater.
-I learnt I had a disease like the alcoholic who also can’t stop drinking alcohol and it could be treated.
+I learned I had a disease like the alcoholic who also can’t stop drinking alcohol and it could be treated.
 I found the solution, and more importantly I am living in the solution.
 I am free today of the unstoppable processed food cravings, the mental obsessions, the unmanageability in my life and I don’t have the physical ailments I had from the excess weight I was carrying.
-I am forever grateful to be on this journey, with the most wonderful people that ‘get me’.
-It has been over 2 years now of living in the solution – physically mentally and spiritually.
+I have been living in the solution since September 2015.
+It’s so humbling to be living a life beyond my wildest dreams-physically, mentally and spiritually, with the most wonderful people that “get me”.
+“Together We Can”.